Need to talk? Call 1800 882 436.

 How is hyperemesis gravidarum different to morning sickness?

-Morning sickness refers to nausea and vomiting in pregnancy, even though it doesn't only occur in the morning.
-The majority of people who are pregnant have some level of morning sickness.
+Morning sickness refers to occasional nausea and vomiting experienced during pregnancy throughout the day.
+During pregnancy, most people experience some level of morning sickness.

-Both morning sickness and hyperemesis gravidarum usually start between 4 and 10 weeks of pregnancy and improve by 20 weeks.
+Both morning sickness and hyperemesis gravidarum usually begin between 4 and 10 weeks of pregnancy, and improve by around 20 weeks, for most people.
 Some people continue to have symptoms throughout pregnancy.

 How is hyperemesis gravidarum treated?

 There are many dietary and lifestyle measures that can reduce nausea and vomiting.
-These are worth trying, but more intensive treatment is usually needed if you suffer from hyperemesis gravidarum.
+More intensive treatment is usually needed if you suffer from severe vomiting during pregnancy.

-There are several different medicines available to treat nausea and vomiting.
-Your symptoms might not disappear completely, but the aim is for you to manage to eat and drink some food or water during the day without vomiting.
+There are medicines available to treat nausea and vomiting.
+Your symptoms may not disappear completely, but the aim is for you to manage some food and water during the day without vomiting.

 Hydration